 The additional improvement in Qmax of coadministration therapy over dutasteride monotherapy was no longer statistically significant at Month 48.

-Figure 2: Qmax Change From Baseline Over a 24-Month
+Figure 2: Qmax Change from

 Effect on Prostate Volume